Magical Mystery "Mari"

 Magical Mystery "Mari": Mari Hamada Live '85 (MAGICAL MYSTERY "MARI" 浜田麻里 LIVE '85) is a live album by Japanese singer/songwriter Mari Hamada.
-Recorded live at the Nakano Sun Plaza and Osaka Kōsei Nenkin Kaikan, the album was released on July 2, 1985, by Invitation.
+Recorded live at the Nakano Sunplaza and Osaka Kōsei Nenkin Kaikan, the album was released on July 2, 1985, by Invitation.
 The album was last reissued on October 22, 2008.

 Track listing

 Video album

 The video album for Magical Mystery "Mari" was released on VHS and LaserDisc formats on June 21, 1985.
 It was reissued on DVD by Victor Entertainment under the Speedstar label on January 21, 2005.
+The video was released on Blu-ray on February 7, 2024 as part of Hamada's 40th anniversary.